gabriel4649/JMdictDB/README.txt

 	should be fully loaded and functional, but is still name "jmnew" to avoid clobbering any existing and in-use "jmdict" database.

+   loadall:
+	Load JMdict, JMnedict, and examples into jmnew.

    activate:
 	Renames the "jmnew" database produced above to